Ulm-IQO/qudi/documentation/how_to_use_fitting.md

 second dip, or one can estimate with this method the width of a dip/peak

         _search_end_of_dip()

 *  Find offset from peaklike data, here first a lorentzian filter is applied on the data and the a histogram is made.
 The most frequent value is supposed to be the offset value:

         find_offset_parameter()

+* Smooth data with a gaussian filter, the filter is adjusted in size depending on the length of the input data:

+        gaussian_smoothing()

 # List of fit functions